Knutsford Town Council: Accolades

+The Town Council took back management of Knutsford Cemetery in 2020 and since 2022 it has been accredited as a Green Flag space.

+The Town Council was awarded a Defra Bees Needs Award in 2025 in recognition of its work supporting pollinators as part of its Nature Action Plan.

 Elections

 2023 Election

-Elections are due to be held on 4 May 2023 for the four wards of the Town Council on the same day as elections to Cheshire East Council.
+Elections were held on 4 May 2023 on the same day as elections to Cheshire East Council.
 These are the first elections following a community governance review which changes the town boundary and modifies the number of wards.
-Four wards were uncontested returning councillors unopposed, Cross Town ward is contested and a poll will be held on 4 May 2023.
-The election sees the end of a Conservative majority.
+Four wards were uncontested returning councillors unopposed, Cross Town ward was contested and a poll was held on 4 May 2023.
+The election saw the end of a Conservative majority.